Please note: Regulations for the 2021-22 season are subject to change in response to the ongoing COVID-19 pandemic.

 ICR 1 Championships BUCS will host annually Men’s and Women’s Indoor Cricket Championships as listed in Appendix 1 (‘BUCS Competition Offer and Associated BUCS Points’), subject to entry numbers.

-ICR 2 Behavioural agreement and damage deposit All institutions/Playing Entities are required to pay a damage deposit of £250 damage deposit (plus a non-returnable £15 administration fee) per team, and complete and submit a BUCS Indoor Cricket Behavioural Agreement to BUCS, by 2 October each season.
-Failure to adhere to the regulation will result in teams being suspended from competition.
+ICR 2 Behavioural agreement and damage deposit All institutions/Playing Entities are required to pay a damage deposit of £250 (plus a non-returnable £15 administration fee) per team, and complete and submit a BUCS Indoor Cricket Behavioural Agreement to BUCS, by 2 October each season.
+Failure to adhere to this regulation will result in teams being suspended from competition.

 ICR 2.1 Damage deposits will be fully refunded within four weeks of a team’s final fixture if there is no requirement for that money to be used.
 In the event of damage being caused that exceeds the value of the damage deposit, institutions/Playing Entities will be liable to pay the difference.